Open Records Request Your UT-Austin Admissions File

 In the case of their file, the Office of Admissions assigned a Personal Achievement Index score of 5, which I agreed with.

-FERPA law requires that you can access any personal information that UT-Austin or any university has on file for you.
+FERPA law requires that you can access any personal information that UT-Austin has on file for you.

 What can you see?